Adrigorithm/AdriTemplater/README.md

 ![sample0](img/config.png)

 ### Notice
-- The program will look for a `templater_config.json` (or another if `config_file` specified) file, which should at the very least be a valid empty json object.
+- The program will look for a `templater_config.json` (or another if `config_file` specified) file, which if present should at the very least be a valid empty json object.

 ### Where is my pip package? wtf?
 **No.** I CBA to do this, it's just a singular python file, it makes no sense to me to put this on pip pkgs.